Yoz75/WordGenerator/README.md

 # How to use:

+!!WARNING!!
+Cyrillic (and maby other) script DOESN`T WORK IN OLD WINDOWS CONSOLE, use new terminal instead

 **Remember: as more text you give as input, as good result you will get**

 You can simply run .exe file and write text without other options: